Lifestyle Blood Test – Check Nutrition, Inflammation & Energy Markers

 £370.00

-Please note that if you cancel your nurse visit within 48 hours of your appointment there is a £60 fee to rebook a new slot.
+Please note: If you cancel your nurse appointment within 48 hours of the scheduled time, a £60 rebooking fee will apply.

 Frequently asked question